frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

-In previous generations of homogenous libs, like next v12 and older, in order to show something meaningful to the user quickly, we pre-render html on the server side, but then on the client side we need to let react (or other library) to take over the control and mount everything.
+In previous generations of homogenous libs, like next v12 and older, in order to show something meaningful to the user quickly, we pre-render HTML on the server side, but then on the client side we need to let react (or other library) to take over the control and mount everything.

 It's called
 [hydration](https://en.wikipedia.org/wiki/Hydration_(web_development)).

 It basically requires server components code to be executed twice: on the server and on the client.
-Additionally, there is a gap between the moment when html is rendered and visible, and the moment when interactive stuff is loaded (listeners are attached etc.).
+Additionally, there is a gap between the moment when HTML is rendered and visible, and the moment when interactive stuff is loaded (listeners are attached etc.).

 Secondly, if you think about it, handling loading more data using CSR is slightly inefficient at it's core, as **every** client has to transform the data from JSON to the state and then render it, even if no interactive support is required.

-## Elephant in the room - RSC, Suspense and streaming components
+## Elephant in the room — RSC, Suspense and streaming components

 In previous section I've mentioned that historically we had two approaches to rendering web pages: server side and client side,